ecmwf-projects/cads-messages/contents/reanalysis/2025-06-01-warning-reanalysis-era5-land-timeseries.md

 live: true
 ---

-Please be aware that the generation of this dataset is using an alternative source for the [ERA5 Land data](https://doi.org/10.24381/cds.e2161bac) and may be subject to changes over time (e.g. file format, data file structure, deprecation etc).
-This dataset should therefore be regarded as “experimental” and is **not recommended for use in a production environment**.
+This dataset provides user-selected location timeseries of [ERA5 Land data](https://doi.org/10.24381/cds.e2161bac) for a limited set of variables.
+Its content may be undergo changes over time (e.g. file format, data file structure, deprecation etc) and is **not recommended for use in a production environment**.

-Notification of changes via this catalogue entry banner and/or in the [Forum](https://forum.ecmwf.int/) will be provided on best efforts.
+For users interested in large regions, the original ERA5 Land catalogue entry remains the more efficient option.
+We will make every effort to notify users of changes, either through this banner and/or the [Forum](https://forum.ecmwf.int/).